 the near year is filled with lots of new everything; work, school, sports, volunteering & goals. it is easy to become overwhelmed with the unknown but to try and absorb it all anyways. this is not good because it will lead to burn out. a little trick that i have been doing for about a year now is to pick 3 commitments and go hard. by doing this i can be both mentally & physically present. before i started this i was in a constant state of la-la land, never paying attention and always ancy to get to the next thing. this blog, work & building up my new business are my 3.

 the next thing is to make a to-do list in the beginning of the day and keep it to less than 5 tasks. these should be bigger tasks that you need to get done to make progress with whatever it is that you’re doing. this can be building a business, getting you time, writing a blog post, working out, etc. nothing feels better than getting those big tasks crossed off your list. then, anything that is extra you can write down & cross off! another fantastic blogger, Nicole Culver <INSERT LINK>, does this same thing and she will talk it up all day long.

 cross off those big tasks & feel accomplished.

-this one ties in with the previous one, focus. look over your list and decide which you will do 1st. open the necessary tabs for that task (if it requires a computer) and do not open any other distractors i.e. social media sites. turn your phone on silent and get to work. by having ONLY relevant tabs open you will not be tempted to veer off track. for some reason, when it comes to doing work, we are like dogs that see squirrels!
+this one ties in with the previous one, focus. look over your list and decide which you will do 1st.
+I use the planner I wrote about in THIS post. open the necessary tabs for that task (if it requires a computer) and do not open any other distractors i.e. social media sites. turn your phone on silent and get to work. by having ONLY relevant tabs open you will not be tempted to veer off track. for some reason, when it comes to doing work, we are like dogs that see squirrels!

 focus & do work.